-Known as both the "paradise of eternal summer" and the "town of friendship,” Guánica is located on the southwest coast of Puerto Rico — the warmest and driest part of the island, with year-round temperatures hovering between 80 and 100 degrees Fahrenheit.
+Known as both the "paradise of eternal summer" and the "town of friendship,” Guánica is located on the southwest coast of Puerto Rico — the warmest and driest part of the Island, with year-round temperatures hovering between 80 and 100 degrees Fahrenheit.

 Aurora Key (Gilligan’s Island)

-If you go on the weekend, arrive early as trips fill up quickly.
-The ferry makes a round-trip every hour.
-On Mondays, the island is closed to visitors.
 Make sure to also visit the colorful Finca El Girasol, Guánica's sunflower farm, where you can walk through a flowery garden and capture some incredible photos.

 Guánica State Forest